jfallmann/diffTF_Fork/docs/chapter2.rst

 - diffTF can be invoked in a highly parallelized manner, so the more CPUs are available, the better.
 - you can use the ``--cores`` option when invoking Snakemake to specify the number of cores that are available for the analysis.
 If you specify 4 cores, for example, up to 4 rules can be run in parallel (if each of them occupies only 1 core), or 1 rule can use up to 4 cores.
-- we strongly recommend running diffTF in a cluster environment due to the massive parallization.
+- we strongly recommend running diffTF in a cluster environment due to the massive parallelization.
 With Snakemake, it is easy to run diffTF in a cluster setting.
 Simply do the following:

   - write a cluster configuration file that specifies which resources each rule needs.
 For guidance and user convenience, we provide different cluster configuration files for a small and large analysis.
 See the folder ``src/clusterConfigurationTemplates`` for examples.
 Note that these are rough estimates only.
 See the `Snakemake documentation <http://snakemake.readthedocs.io/en/latest/snakefiles/configuration.html#cluster-configuration>`_ for details for how to use cluster configuration files.
   - invoke Snakemake with one of the available cluster modes, which will depend on your cluster system.
 We used ``--cluster`` and tested the pipeline extensively with *LSF/BSUB* and *SLURM*.
 For more details, see the `Snakemake documentation <http://snakemake.readthedocs.io/en/latest/executable.html#cluster-execution>`_